1jour1vin

 Wine rated (2023 guide) 98/100

-A dark, serious, intriguing, striking nose with notes of black fruit, flower pollen, musk, and sandalwood.
-Pure and chiseled, the palate is extraordinarily beautiful, with very fine black fruit, a vein of hypnotic freshness, and a superb spicy thrill (Sichuan pepper).
-The finish seems eternal.
-2028-2053
+A dark, serious, intriguing, and striking nose, with notes of black fruit, floral pollen, musk, and sandalwood.
+Pure and refined, the palate is extraordinarily beautiful, with delicate black fruit, a hypnotic freshness, and a superb spicy kick (Sichuan pepper).
+The finish seems to go on forever.
+2028–2053

 Land of Wines